yzeng-lol/TCGE-scMultiome/README.md

 5) Test run

 	To perform a test run using the demo datasets, refer to the configuration and sample information templates and introductions provided within the [test](./test/) folder.
+You can preview the demo HTML reports for the primary results for an [individual sample](https://htmlpreview.github.io/?) and [integrated multiple samples](https://htmlpreview.github.io/?).

 6) Run on HPCs